wikimedia/mediawiki-extensions-Wikibase/docs/topics/usagetracking-migration.md

 -   Make sure the client has the wbc\_entity\_usage table set up, see above.
 -   Make sure the repo has the wb\_changes\_subscription table set up, see above.
 -   Run client/maintenance/updateSubscriptions.php to put entries into repowiki.wb\_changes\_subscription based on the client wiki's wbc\_entity\_usage table.
--   If desired, enable arbitrary access by setting allowArbitraryDataAccess = true
+-   If desired, enable arbitrary access by setting [allowArbitraryDataAccess] = true

 Start using subscriptions for dispatching
 -----------------------------------------

 This is not yet implemented, see [T66590](https://phabricator.wikimedia.org/T66590) and [T90755](https://phabricator.wikimedia.org/T90755).

+[allowArbitraryDataAccess]: @ref client_allowArbitraryDataAccess